|BOINC in Retrospect||

 So volunteer computing can potentially provide thousands of times more computing power than conventional sources, enabling otherwise infeasible research.
 Furthermore, this research can be done by scientists with little or no funding, either because they're from poor countries, or because their research is unconventional and not favored by funding agencies.

 Second - and it took me a while to realize this - volunteer computing can change volunteers.
 Volunteers - the world-wide general public - can choose what research to support with their computers.
 In the course of making this decision (I hope) they learn about current scientific research, and about science in general.
 They learn to think skeptically and rationally, and in large scales of time and space.
 They think of themselves as members of the human species - and of the Earth ecosystem - rather than as members of races, political parties, nations, and religions.

 Along these lines, volunteer computing can democratize science funding, at least as far as computing is concerned.
-Decisions about the relative importance of different research areas are made by the public, rather than by (potentially inbred or corrupt) government agencies.
+Decisions about the relative importance of different research areas and projects are made by the public, rather than by (possibly inbred or corrupt) government agencies.
 Given current trends I'm not sure this is actually a good idea, but at the time I was inspired by the Iowa Election Markets, which successfully used "collective wisdom" to predict election results and other things.

 Finally, I wanted volunteer computing to be recognized in the academic and industrial worlds as a key paradigm for HTC, alongside cluster, cloud, and grid computing.
 There should be academic conferences and journals about it; computer scientists should do research on it and write PhD theses.
 Funding agencies should include it in their calls for proposals.

 That's my vision.
 It's a great vision - I've pursued it doggedly, year after year, even as the pursuit became increasingly quixotic.
 However, my attempts to get other people to buy into the vision have been curiously unsuccessful.
 If someone revives the vision in some form, I'll be eager to help.